-For over 25 years, Nathalie Dufour has been founder and managing director of fashion's prestigious organisation Association Nationale pour le Développement des Arts de la Mode (ANDAM), which is dedicated to keeping the Parisian fashion scene vital and dynamic by identifying and subsidising the most promising designers in the fashion industry today.
-Dufour was awarded the Chevalier de la Légion d'Honneur by Pierre Bergé in July 2016.
+Nathalie Dufour is the founder and managing director of fashion's prestigious Association Nationale pour le Développement des Arts de la Mode (ANDAM), an organisation dedicated to keeping the Parisian fashion scene vital and dynamic by identifying and subsidising the most promising designers in the fashion industry today.

 Dufour's first interaction with fashion was making her own clothing at age 14.
 She later studied at a number of acclaimed Parisian schools including L'École des hautes études en sciences sociales and at the École du Louvre.